deve-sh/DoggoDB/README.md

 There are plans to expand to full-fledged file based database storage on the server-side with indices and a better querying syntax.

+**Note**: As of now, you can't use the implementation inside a server environment like Node.js since the Local Storage API isn't directly available inside a server.

 ## Index

 The links might not work in case you are viewing them in docs generated using JSDoc, it might be easier in that case to simply scroll to those sections.